ApexRMS/wisdm/docs/_scenarios/section3.md

 The **Spatial Multiprocessing** *Datasheet* contains a tiling raster used for spatial multiprocessing.

 ### **Tiling raster**
-Defines the raster representing the tiles the data can be split into for parallel processing.
+Defines the raster (.tif) file representing the tiles the data can be split into for parallel processing.

 <br>